-3 Submit, monitor and debug calculations
+4 Submit, monitor and debug calculations

 The goal of this section is to understand how to create new data in AiiDA.
 We will launch a total energy calculation and check its results.
 We will introduce intentionally some common mistakes along the process of defining and submitting a calculation and we will explain you how to recognize and correct them.
 While this debugging is done here 'manually', workflows (that we will learn later in this tutorial) can automate this procedure considerably.
 For computing the DFT energy of the silicon crystal (with a PBE functional) we will use Quantum ESPRESSO [1] (v.
-5.1), in particular the code PWscf.
-AiiDA already provides a set of "quantumespresso" plugins; in particular the EPFL version extends the MIT version and covers most functionalities.
+5.1), in particular the code PWscf (note: this version is quite old, but for the purpose of the tutorial is good enough).
+AiiDA already provides a very extensive set of "quantumespresso" plugins, covering most (if not all) the functionalities of the underlying codes.

-3.1 The AiiDA daemon
+4.1 The AiiDA daemon

 First of all check that the AiiDA daemon is actually running.
-The AiiDA daemon is a program running all the time in the background, checking if new calculations appear and need to be submitted to the scheduler1.
-The daemon also takes care of all the necessary operations before the calculation submission2, and after the calculation has completed on the cluster.3 Type in the terminal verdi daemon status
+The AiiDA daemon is a program running all the time in the background, checking if new calculations appear and need to be submitted to the scheduler.
+The daemon also takes care of all the necessary operations before the calculation submission, and after the calculation has completed on the cluster.
+Type in the terminal verdi daemon status